anaconda/ae5-tools/README.md

 ### Installation

-The prefferred and supported way to install `ae5-tools` is with `conda`.
+The preferred and supported way to install `ae5-tools` is with `conda`.
 The latest version of the tool is always available on the [`ae5-admin` channel on anaconda.org](https://anaconda.org/ae5-admin/ae5-tools).
 To install this package, you can use this command:
 ```